randyhandle/Employee-Management-System/README.md

-First we need to create a database called "ems" and a table names "employee" with 'id','firstName','lastName','email'
+First we need to create a database called "ems" and a table named "employee" with 'id','firstName','lastName','email'